The History of Human Resource Management

 To win the war, we have to solve the mother of all talent shortages

-The surprise at attack on Pearl Harbor on December 7, 1941 thrusts America into a war it can’t afford to lose.
+The surprise attack on Pear Harbor on December 7, 1941 thrusts America into a war it can’t afford to lose.

 Rosie the Riveter comes to HR’s rescue

 They say necessity is the mother of invention.
-It takes a world war, but women jump to the front of the line…
+It takes a world war, but women jump to the front line…

 Suddenly, women become streetcar conductors, electricians, welders and, yes, riveters.
 In the aviation industry, women go from 1% of the workforce pre-war to 65% by 1943.